-Sec.
-808.025. - Trees on lots or parcels 20,000 square feet or greater.
+SRC-808.025- Trees on lots or parcels 20,000 square feet or greater

 No person shall, prior to site plan review or building permit approval, remove a tree on a lot or parcel that is 20,000 square feet or greater, or on contiguous lots or parcels under the same ownership that total 20,000 square feet or greater, unless the removal is undertaken pursuant to a tree and vegetation removal permit issued under SRC 808.030, undertaken pursuant to a tree conservation plan approved under SRC 808.035, or undertaken pursuant to a tree variance granted under SRC 808.045.
-Nothing in this section shall be construed to require the retention of trees, other than heritage trees, significant trees, and trees and vegetation in riparian corridors, beyond the date of site plan review or building permit approval, if the proposed development is other than single family residential or two family residential.
+Nothing in this section shall be construed to require the retention of trees, other than heritage trees, significant trees, and trees and vegetation in riparian corridors, beyond the date of site plan review or building permit approval, if the proposed development is other than single family residential, two family residential, three family residential, four family residential, or a cottage cluster.

 Applicant Response: This application does not propose creation of lots greater than 20,000 square feet.
 Required tree removal permits have been included with this application.
-The area directly around the existing farmhouse is to remain a large parcel, but a proposed future development plan has been shown on the tentative plat for this area.
-The existing trees around the farmhouse are to be preserved and outside of grading areas.
 The criterion is met.

-Sec.
-808.030. - Tree and vegetation removal permits.
+SRC-808.030- Tree and vegetation removal permits